 Can I get the same tattoo, or is that weird?

 We hoped anyone who wanted it would get it!
 That way when we run into each other in the real world we can be like, Heeeeeey, I know you.
 Can I buy you a La Croix?

 Where can I get the artwork for the tattoo?

 Write us a note and tell us who you are and why you want to be on.
 We don't have any hard and fast rules around who we bring on; we go with what feels right and who can serve our listeners best.

 Who does your website and your branding?

-We do, and we have a wonderful collaborator named Megan who does a lot of the back end magic.
+We do, and we have wonderful collaborators named Megan and Brooke who make magic happen behind the scenes.

 Why do you say f%$# so much?

 Because that's how we talk in real life.

 Holly's mom does (as far as she knows).
 Laura's does not (as far as she knows).